-Crazy Redd is back!
-Even before the character was confirmed to be returning, there was much speculation that wily art dealer Crazy Redd would be selling his wares in Animal Crossing: New Horizons and following the release of update v1.2.0, Crazy Redd returned along with the ability to expand your museum with an impressive art exhibit.
+Pre-launch, there was much speculation that wily art dealer Crazy Redd would be selling his wares in Animal Crossing: New Horizons and following the release of update v1.2.0, Crazy Redd returned along with the ability to expand your museum with an impressive art exhibit.

 However, becoming your island's resident culture vulture isn't without its pitfalls, and Redd's reputation as a dodgy dealer is well-earned.
 You'll have to have your wits about you when buying artwork from Redd, so we've put this guide together to help you spot fake paintings and statues and avoid getting swindled.